w3f/polkadot-spec/docs/sect-finality.md

 - The peer node is a GRANDPA voter, and:

-- The last known finalized round for the Polkadot node is at least 2 rounds behind the finalized round for the peer.
+- The last known finalized round for the Polkadot node is at least two rounds behind the finalized round for the peer.

 #### -sec-num- Processing the catch-up requests {#id-processing-the-catch-up-requests}

 Only GRANDPA voter nodes are required to respond to the catch-up requests.
 Additionally, it is only GRANDPA voters who are supposed to send catch-up requests.
 As such GRANDPA voters could safely ignore the catch-up requests from non-voter nodes.
 When a GRANDPA voter node receives a catch-up request message, it needs to execute [Process-Catchup-Request](sect-finality#algo-process-catchup-request).
-Note: a voter node should not respond to catch-up requests for rounds that are actively being voted on, those are the rounds for which [Play-Grandpa-Round](sect-finality#algo-grandpa-round) is not concluded.
+Note: a voter node should not respond to catch-up requests for rounds that are actively being voted on.
+Those are the rounds for which [Play-Grandpa-Round](sect-finality#algo-grandpa-round) is not concluded.

 ###### Algorithm -algo-num- Process Catchup Request {#algo-process-catchup-request}
 :::algorithm